luisvinicius167/mockschema/README.md

 ---

-### Why you need use?
+### Why should you use Mock Schema?
  * Tiny size: ~1kb
  * Save time
  * Increase productivity

-### How it works?
+### How does it work?
-When you work with Components, sometimes you don't have API yet, but you need to put some data, like an Array with Objects for your component show, simulating your API data.
-With Mock Schema, you don't need create a lot of objects, variables...
-You just use the ```mock``` function, and the schema will be returned.
+When you work with Components, sometimes you don't have an API yet, but you need to populate your components with some data, like an Array of Objects.
+With Mock Schema, you don't need create a lot of objects manually, you just use the ```mock``` function, and the schema you define will be returned.

 #### Install